iskandarzulkarnaien/Meteor-Grants-Backend/README.md

 The following section outlines the requirements of the API as understood by myself and lists any assumptions made.
 It also defines keywords that may be referenced later on in the document or within the project code.

 ## Definitions
-The following is a list of definitions used both in this README and within the app to refer to persons of various ages.
+The following is a list of definitions used both in this README and within the app to refer to persons of various ages or occupation types.

 Note that some categories may intentionally overlap.